beakly/instructlab_knowledge/medical/fall_guide.md

 # Falls

-Assess the patient, including an assessment of the features contained within the flag section.
+Assess the patient, including an assessment of the features contained within the red flag section.

-## Flag

-### Red flags
+## Red flags

 - Clinically significant injury.
 - Clinically significant pain.